aimacode/aima-python/README.md

 # Updates for 4th Edition

-The 4th edition of the book as out now in 2020, and thus we are updating the code.
+The 4th edition of the book is out now in 2020, and thus we are updating the code.
 All code here will reflect the 4th edition.
 Changes include:

-- Move from Python 3.5 to 3.7.
+- Move from Python 3.5 to 3.7, and on to modern Python (the code now runs on Python 3.9 and up).
 - More emphasis on Jupyter (Ipython) notebooks.
 - More projects using external packages (tensorflow, etc.).